IBM/charts/repo/ibm-helm/ibm-itx-rs-prod.md

   resources:
     requests:
       storage: 10Gi
-  volumeName:
+  volumeName: $PVNAME
 EOF
 ```

-Re-issue the command `kubectl get pvc rest-data` to ensure the PVC is created and is bound to the `` PV.
+Re-issue the command `kubectl get pvc rest-data` to ensure the PVC is created and is bound to the `$PVNAME` PV.

-Notice that the `volumeName: ` element was included in the `spec` section in the previous command to require binding the PVC to the specific PV (referenced by the `PVNAME` shell variable).
+Notice that the `volumeName: $PVNAME` element was included in the `spec` section in the previous command to require binding the PVC to the specific PV (referenced by the `PVNAME` shell variable).
 If a PV was available all along with `Retain` reclaim policy set on it, such as for example if it was previously provisioned by the cluster administrator, you would be able to run the command like the one above to create a PVC and bind it to that PV without having to first go through the steps for dynamically provisioning a PV.

 ## Referencing existing PVCs